-The government found that fewer than 900 taxpayers reported bitcoin gains on their tax returns between 2012 and 2015 despite more than 14,000 Coinbase users recording transactions of $20,000 or more during the time period—that’s a lot of crypto taxes avoided, without factoring in other exchanges!
+The government found that fewer than 900 taxpayers reported bitcoin gains on their tax returns between 2012 and 2015 despite more than 14,000 Coinbase users recording transactions of $20,000 or more during the time period—that’s a lot of Crypto Taxes and Accounting avoided, without factoring in other exchanges!

 The government sued Coinbase in 2017 and forced the exchange to turn over the names, addresses, and tax IDs for nearly 15,000 of its six million customers.
 The simple message is this: If you made money with cryptocurrencies, the IRS wants its share of taxes, or else you will be subject to penalties.

-In this article, we will take a look at how you can stay on the right side of the law by properly filing your crypto taxes, although it’s important to note that this article is not individual tax advice and everyone should consult a CPA to understand their unique situation!The government’s message is simple: If you made money with cryptocurrencies, the IRS wants its share of taxes.
-Click To Tweet
+In this article, we will take a look at how you can stay on the right side of the law by properly filing your Crypto Taxes and Accounting, although it’s important to note that this article is not individual tax advice and everyone should consult a CPA to understand their unique situation![

 How the IRS Treats Crypto Taxes

 The IRS issued its original guidance on cryptocurrencies in 2014.
 According to Notice 2014-21, cryptocurrencies are treated as property, rather than a currency, for tax purposes.
 This means that you must pay taxes on cryptocurrencies in the same way that you’d pay taxes on a stock investment.

 The process works like this:

 - You purchase a cryptocurrency for US$10,000 (or another cryptocurrency that’s worth US$10,000 at the time of the transaction).
 This is your cost basis.